wifisensing/PicoScenes-Manual/source/scenarios.rst

 .. code-block:: bash

-    PicoScenes "-d debug -i usrp192.168.30.2,192.168.70.2 --mode logger --freq 5190 --preset RX_CBW_40 --rx-channel 0,1,2,3 --plot"
+    PicoScenes "-d debug -i usrp192.168.30.2,192.168.70.2 --mode logger --freq 5190 --preset RX_CBW_40 --rx-channel 0,1,2,3 --clock-source external --plot"

 In this command, please pay special attention to the comma (**,**) in the option ``-i usrp192.168.30.2,192.168.70.2``.
 It means to combine multiple USRP devices.
 You can refer to :ref:`naming_for_usrp` for the complete naming protocols for NI USRP devices.
 The option ``--rx-channel`` is equivalent to ``--rxcm`` introduced aforementioned, and ``--rx-channel 0,1,2,3`` is equivalent to ``--rxcm 15`` meaning to use all four RF channels for receiving.
+Then option ``--clock-source external`` tell USRP to use external clock signals for the frequency generations for the LO and ADC/DAC pair.

 Combining Multiple USRP devices plus Dual-Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^